Memetivism/memetivism.github.io/README.md

 ![Image]({{ site.imagesurl }}/A10.jpg)

 Meme-tivism is now part of airesistlist.org!

-Get in touch via: sinem.gorucu@kcl.ac.uk
+Get in touch with Sinem Görücü: sinem.gorucu@kcl.ac.uk